-To provide a rule for the tax treatment of the Corporation for Deposit Insurance, it is proposed that the receipts and accruals of the Corporation for Deposit Insurance be exempt from income tax.
+To provide a rule for the tax treatment of the Corporation for Deposit Insurance, it is proposed that the receipts and accruals of the Corporation for Deposit Insurance be exempt from income tax and value added tax.

-The proposed amendment comes into operation on 1 April 2024 and applies in respect of years of assessment ending on or after that date.
+The amendment will come into effect on 1 April 2024 and applies in respect of years of assessment ending on or after that date.